 Business travel - additional information

-In the United States, the average per diem offered by companies to their employees travelling for work in 2015 amounted to some 318 U.S. dollars.
+In the United States, the average per diem offered by companies to their employees traveling for work in 2016 amounted to some 322.96 U.S. dollars.
 According to travel agents, some of the amenities that business travelers look for when preparing their trips are free in-room Wi-Fi connection, free breakfast, room service and staff that can speak their native language, while one of their biggest concerns is having to experience delayed flights.